 - Western Mountain Bus Sales

 Research has shown that homeless students are more likely to transfer schools and lack the tools necessary to be successful students.
 Homeless children are nine times more likely to repeat a grade, four times more likely to drop out of school, and three times more likely to be placed in special education programs than their peers who enjoy stable housing.
 They tend to have high rates of developmental delays, learning difficulties, and emotional problems as a product of uncertain living situations.
 Our goal is to try and reverse these trends one student at a time.
-Since we have been in existence for only one year, it is not possible to show that we have accomplished our goal.
 However, if just one homeless student enjoys school a little bit more, or gets a better grade, or gets to participate in a sport or play a musical instrument, or decides to stay in school and graduate because of OATHS, then we have fulfilled our mission.
 How does OATHS work?
 It works great!